11 ideas from the best garden ponds I’ve seen

 I’m often asked for recommendations, so I’ve put together convenient lists of garden tools, books and products on The Middlesized Garden Amazon store.
 They’re all products I either use myself or which come highly recommended by others.

 For example, one list is the Wildlife Friendly list, with bird feeders, bat boxes, hedgehog homes and more.

 Pin to remember garden pond ideas

 I hope you’ve enjoyed these garden ponds, and do join us.
-Follow us by email by entering your email in the box on the top right of this page.
-The Middlesized Garden blog uploads every Sunday morning with tips, ideas and inspiration for middle-sized gardens.
+See here for a free weekly email with tips, ideas and inspiration for your garden from the Middlesized Garden.
 And the Middlesized Garden YouTube channel also uploads weekly.